roushrsh/AIDA/README.md

 Force analyzer cycle time: applies a fixed analyzer-cycle-time behavior. \
 Plasma mode: allows longer, approximately two-second MS3 injection behavior. \
 Wide MS2 ppm: uses ±12 ppm rather than the ±6 ppm setting. \
 Predicted cycle times: select which of Slowest, Slow, Normal, Fast, and Fastest predicted cycle times can be considered.
 Normal, Fast, and Fastest are enabled by default.
+These are calculated as the 1 or 2 standard deviations below or above the predicted ion injection time to achieve the target number of ions, where slowest is 2 SD above and Fastest is 2 SD below.

 <h2>Output files</h2>